 What kind of concrete do you use for a shower floor?

-You want to use a mortar mixed with portland cement, which naturally resists water.
+For a concrete shower, use a mortar mixed with Portland cement, which naturally resists water.
 Look for products designed for shower pans, bedding mixes or floor mud.

 Is porcelain tile good for shower floors?

 Porcelain makes an excellent shower floor, although you’ll want to get small tiles for better grip.